If you're looking for a way to add the necessary Open Graph meta data to your Rails app, here's a quick example and tutorial to help you.

 Why is it important?
 Well one, if you plan on posting links to your content on a Facebook page, the only way Facebook gets things such as your description, title, and featured image would be through the Open Graph meta data.

 So let's start.
 This example is shown as if you had a blog or page with articles.
-In the case of Railscoder.com, I use post(s) as my model/controller but call them articles.
+In the case, the model was called Post but it can be anything; just adjust for your model.

 I started by creating a partial called _og_meta.html.erb inside my partials folder.
 Then placed the partial in my application layout between the head tags.